FrancisBanville/ms_interpreting_probabilities/README.md

 ## Prediction of local webs from metawebs

 Metawebs serve as a valuable source of ecological information for predicting local webs across time and space.
-Binary local webs can be reconstructed by selecting a subset of taxa and interactions from the metaweb (@Dunne2006Network).
+Local webs of binary interactions can be reconstructed by selecting a subset of taxa and interactions from the metaweb (@Dunne2006Network).
 This implies that metawebs consistently contain more interactions than their corresponding local webs.
 Determining the list of taxa to select can be achieved empirically or through methods like range maps or